-There is nothing that says autumn more than a bite of a fresh, crisp apple picked right off the tree.
-Give it a quick polish, sink your teeth in and let all that delicious sweetness explode in your mouth.
+The onset of autumn always brings to mind colorful leaves, cooler temperatures and the bliss of a fresh, crisp apple picked right off the tree.
+Give it a quick polish, sink your teeth in and let all that deliciousness explode in your mouth.

 Missouri has apple orchards throughout the state that feature different varieties, from sweet to tart and everything in between.
-Let us show you just five of them:
+Here's just a sampler platter of u-pick options in the Show-Me State:

 169 SE Route FF, St. Joseph, MO 64507; 816-232-3999